Skip to Main Content

 Works Cited List Basics

-The work cited page is an essential part of your paper in which you will list all of the sources you used using a specific format.
+The Works Cited page is an essential part of your paper in which you will list all of the sources you used using a specific format.

 • Starts on a separate page at the end of the paper